 Cook County State's Attorney's Office spokesman Andy Conklin told Patch Monday that Sarolas pleaded not guilty on Aug.
 2. He is facing an aggravated vehicular hijacking, a Class X felony, with Judge Colleen Hyland presiding.

-Bail was set at $700,000 in the case by Judge Peter Felice for Sarolas, who had been released from state prison 11 days before the alleged incident on June 25.
+in the case by Judge Peter Felice for Sarolas, who had been released from state prison 11 days before the alleged incident on June 25.

 According to reports, the pair fled the parking lot of Red Lobster in Orland Park, driving an employee's car, after Sarolas held up the employee with a BB pistol and stole her car keys and purse.